rmsairlock/Process-Hallowing/README.md

 ---

-## The AAL Gap: Why This Matters
+## The AAL Gap: A Matter of Configuration
-Most practitioners view Process Hallowing strictly as an EDR problem because traditional Application Allowlisting (AAL) has historically been a static "Gatekeeper" focused on the disk.
-However, my research with HallowAirlock.sys suggests we should ask: Should runtime integrity become a core AAL concern?
+Most practitioners view Process Hallowing strictly as an EDR problem because traditional Application Allowlisting (AAL) is often seen as a static "Gatekeeper" focused on the disk.
+My research was designed to test this: Can a trusted identity be subverted after the "Border Control" has let it through?

-The Persistence of Trust Paradox: Currently, most AAL tools validate a file only when it loads from disk.
-Once the process is live, the tool often "trusts" that identity implicitly.
-This creates a blind spot for "Stains" that appear in memory five seconds after a successful border check.
+**The Persistence of Trust Paradox:** A potential blind spot exists when AAL tools validate a file only at the moment it loads.
+If the tool "trusts" that identity implicitly for its entire lifecycle, it creates an opening for "Stains" that appear in memory after a successful border check.

-Inherited Trust: If an AAL policy trusts cmd.exe, and I successfully hallow it, I am effectively inheriting the reputation and permissions of that trusted identity.
-The "Passport" is real, but the "Person" carrying it has been replaced.
+**The Identity Lifecycle:** My research proved that for AAL to remain the gold standard, it must be viewed not just as "Execution Control," but as **Identity Lifecycle Management**.
+The lab showed that Airlock Digital is already capable of this.
+By enforcing Script Control and CLM, the tool doesn't just check the "Passport" at the door; it denies the "Traveler" the tools they need to perform a hijacking later.

-The Evolution of the Category: I am not suggesting that AAL should become a heavy memory scanner.
-Rather, I am proving that for AAL to remain the gold standard, it must evolve from "Execution Control" to "Identity Lifecycle Management."
+**Inherited Trust as a Policy Choice:** If an AAL policy trusts `cmd.exe` via a broad Path Rule, the "Passport" remains valid even if the "Person" carrying it is replaced.
+However, this isn't a failure of the technology; it's a strategic trade-off.
+The "Gap" I identified is not an architectural flaw, but a configuration choice where **Location-based Trust** is prioritized over **Context-aware Enforcement**.

-Research Insight: During my tests, the "Stain" injection highlights that trust cannot be a one time event.
-Even if a tool like Airlock Digital provides the strongest perimeter on the market by stopping the "Brush" (the script), the fact that a trusted identity can be subverted at all proves that the future of AAL lies in bridging the gap between the Disk and the Runtime.
+**Research Insight:** The "Stain" injection highlights that trust cannot be a one-time event.
+My testing confirmed that Airlock provides the perimeter needed to stop the "Brush" (the script) from ever reaching the canvas.
+The future of AAL doesn't require it to become a heavy memory scanner; it simply requires the move from "Allowing an Executable" to "Authorizing a Process State."

 ---